shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I want to show you something.”

-Muddie led her to big rock by the river, so close it was literally part of the river bank.
+Muddie led her to a big rock by the river, so close it was literally part of the river bank.
 The river roared up next to the boulder, threatening to swallow it up.

-“It’s a boulder.”
+“…It’s a boulder.”

 “Not just any boulder!”
 Muddie tapped the boulder gently with her hammer. *TING TING*.
 “See?”